-- a piecewise linear manifold'.
-In particular, one cannot classify all subdivisions of the n-simplex with a given number of simplices, nor classify all piecewise linear n-manifolds with a given number of simplices. - More generally, it is impossible to algorithmically decide whether two simplicial complexes K and L have homeomorphic, or piecewise linearly homeomorphic, geometric realizations. - 4.
-Similarly, given two embedded, or piecewise linearly embedded, simplicial complexes $K \hookrightarrow \mathbb{R}^n$ and $L \hookrightarrow \mathbb{R}^n$, one cannot in general determine whether the embeddings are ambient homeomorphic, respectively ambient piecewise linearly homeomorphic.
+- 2. Homeomorphism problem.
+More generally, it is impossible to algorithmically decide whether two simplicial complexes K and L have homeomorphic, or piecewise linearly homeomorphic, geometric realizations.
+Similarly, given two embedded, or piecewise linearly embedded, simplicial complexes $K \hookrightarrow \mathbb{R}^n$ and $L \hookrightarrow \mathbb{R}^n$ , one cannot in general determine whether the embeddings are ambient homeomorphic, respectively ambient piecewise linearly homeomorphic.
+This, of course, further generalizes to the impossibility of deciding stratified (piecewise linear) homeomorphism. - 3.
+Manifold classification.
+Manifolds turn out to equally be intractible: it cannot be decided whether a given simplicial complex K is a piecewise linear n-manifold, and thus one cannot classify all piecewise linear n-manifolds up to a given number of simplices.
+In general, no algorithm can 'constructively' produce a list of all (piecewise linear) homeomorphism types of n-manifolds.

-One could view these failures of computability as unavoidable imperfections of mathematics as we know it, or one can see them as failures of the classical simplicial method of combinatorializing topological structures.
-Adopting the latter viewpoint, one may hope for a form of combinatorialization with better computability properties, for instance in which one can recognize combinatorial disks and classify combinatorial manifolds.
+One could view these failures of computability as unavoidable imperfections of mathematics as we know it, or one can see them as failures of the classical simplicial methods for the description of topological structures.
+Adopting the latter viewpoint, one may hope for a form of combinatorial topology with better computability properties, for instance in which one can recognize combinatorial disks, decide the combinatorial homeomorphism problem, and classify combinatorial manifolds.

-The first central theme of this book is that, though typical simplicial methods do not provide a computable foundations for combinatorial topology, there is a different approach, using framed combinatorial spaces, that may provide a more suitable basis for computable combinatorial topology.
+The first central theme of this book is that, though typical simplicial methods do not provide a computable foundations for combinatorial spaces, there is a different approach, using framed combinatorial spaces, that may provide a more suitable basis for computable combinatorial topology.
 Our theory of 'framed combinatorial topology' differs in two fundamental respects from classical piecewise linear topology: first, we endow simplices and simplicial complexes with a combinatorial framing structure, and second, we generalize the resulting class of 'framed simplicial complexes' to a broader class of 'framed regular cell complexes'.
 Though classical regular cells are much less tractable even than simplices-indeed even the list of cell shapes is uncomputable-it will turn out that framed regular cells arise as iterated constructible combinatorial bundles and therefore both these cells and their complexes are, remarkably, algorithmically classifiable.